 More resources for students

 The experience is a success: Fewer than 10 percent of students had ever accessed Wikipedia before the training took place.
 Now half the students say the new resource has influenced their studies.
-Felix is now convinced that the project can scale in most parts of the country.
-He has already started approaching the education secretariat to discuss ways to surge and deploy KIWIX.
+Felix is now convinced that the project can scale in most parts of the country and founded the Open Foundation West Africa.
+He has already started approaching the education secretariat to discuss ways to surge and deploy Kiwix.
 Felix is confident about the future.
 He is already thinking of new features such as a solar-powered or a battery run kit to enable devices for mass deployments. «These kids are ready to learn!»